Introduction

 Start FME Workbench.
 On the Start Page, select New to create a blank canvas.

-Add a Reader to the workspace (from the Readers menu select Add Reader).
+Add a Reader to the workspace and configure the following:

 2. Add Esri Geodatabase Reader